June 14-20, 2015

 3. Racers may also continue along subsequent stages after dropping out of a stage.
 They will continue unofficially and their times will not be recorded.

-Competitors who drop out and stay on the course will automatically be taken charge of by Gemini Events.
-No refund of unused days is made.
+Competitors who drop out and stay on the course must continue to follow the race/camp rules.
+No refunds of unused days is made.

-Gemini Events is responsible for the supply of unlimited water for drinking purposes only.
-Water will be available at the start of the stage each morning.
+Gemini Events will supply racers with unlimited water for drinking purposes only.
+Water will be available at the start of the stage each morning, at aid stations and water drops.
 Each racer must supply his/her own drinking containers.
 Cups will not be supplied at aid stations.
 Each night’s camping area (except for the first night) will have opportunities for rinsing off in a river.

 A crew of medical doctors specializing in expedition medicine and heat related illnesses will be in attendance throughout the race and will use assistance vehicles throughout the course.
 Medical personnel will be available each day and will ensure that any participants who are suffering from physical ailments are brought back to the base camp.
 The medical team is allowed to remove race numbers and to scratch from the race any participant whom they feel physically unfit to continue the race at any time.

 Gemini Events must remind all participants that the Desert RATS is a race through the desert where climatic and ground conditions can be extreme.